Warner Bros. Discovery Global Experiences

 Warner Bros.
-Discovery Global Brands and Experiences (formerly Warner Bros.
-Global Brands and Experiences, then Warner Bros.
-Global Brands and Franchises) is one of Warner Bros.
+Discovery Global Experiences is one of Warner Bros.
 Discovery's major business segments and divisions.
 It was founded in September 2018.

 In the late 1980s, Warner Bros.
 Recreational Enterprises was created due to a new partnership which was forming between them and Village Roadshow Theme Parks.
 It is responsible for the construction of Warner Bros.
 Movie World, former Warner Bros. park Warner Bros.
-Movie World Germany, as well as Parque Warner Madrid.
+Movie World Germany, Warner Bros.
+World Abu Dhabi, as well as Parque Warner Madrid.

+In April 2022, following the merger of parent company WarnerMedia and Discovery, Inc., Warner Bros.
+Global Brands and Franchises merged into Discovery Global Enterprises with both companies' theme park and consumers products merged as well.

 History

-In September 2018, Pam Lifford, who originally ran the consumer products arm of the company, was promoted to head the newly created division Warner Bros.
+On September 13, 2018, Pam Lifford, who originally ran the consumer products arm of the company, was promoted to head the newly created division Warner Bros.
 Global Brands and Experiences.
 The new division was created to oversee Warner Bros.
 Consumer Products, Warner Bros.
-Themed Entertainment, DC Entertainment, a newly created global franchise team for all Warner IP except for the Harry Potter/Wizarding World franchise and a newly created global franchise team for all Warner IP.
+Themed Entertainment, DC Entertainment and a newly created global franchise team for all Warner IP except for the Harry Potter/Wizarding World franchise.
 The Wizarding World franchise would continued to be handled by Harry Potter Global Franchise Development president Josh Berger, who would continue to report to WB chairman/CEO Kevin Tsujihara.
 The creation of the new division was part of a new initiative to move Warner Bros. businesses and products closer to the customer than ever before.
 With the March 2019, WarnerMedia reorganization of its direct reporting units, Warner Bros. received consumer product responsibility from all WarnerMedia units.

-In April 2022, following the merger of parent company WarnerMedia and Discovery, Inc., Discovery Global Enterprises (founded on September 17, 2008) and Discovery Consumer Products (founded on April 6, 2018) were merged into Warner Bros.
+In April 2022, following the merger of parent company WarnerMedia and Discovery, Inc., Discovery Global Enterprises and Discovery Consumer Products were merged into Warner Bros.
 Global Brands and Franchises.
 The division's theme parks unit was folded into Warner Bros.
 Themed Entertainment as the theme park attractions and the division's consumer products unit was folded into Warner Bros.
 Consumer Products.